FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 ## *Prochlorococcus* comparative genomics {.unnumbered}

- We filtered the dataset of Omar *et al*. [@omarAnnotationGenesEncoding2023], for Enzyme Commission Numbers (EC numbers), or Kegg Orthology Numbers (KO numbers) identified by BRENDA  [@changBRENDAELIXIRCore2021] as 'natural substrates' for O~2~ in *P. marinus* strains (MED4, MIT9313, SS120, and NATL2A).
+We filtered the dataset of Omar *et al*. [@omarAnnotationGenesEncoding2023], for Enzyme Commission Numbers (EC numbers), or Kegg Orthology Numbers (KO numbers) identified by BRENDA  [@changBRENDAELIXIRCore2021] as 'natural substrates' for O~2~; EC numbers identified by BRENDA as being activated, or inhibited by light; and EC numbers annotated by BioCyc [@karpBioCycCollectionMicrobial2019] as corresponding to the Gene Ontology Term (GO:0006281 - DNA repair), in *P. marinus* strains (MED4, MIT9313, SS120, and NATL2A).
 We grouped orthologs together by EC number and their KO number and determined the occurrences of individual orthologs encoding each EC number, or KO number when EC number was not available, in a given strain.
 We merged the dataset with a list of enzyme Michaelis constant (K~m~) values from other organisms, as K~m~ values from *Prochlorococcus* were only available in the case of Ribulose bisphosphate carboxylase.
-XXX Possibly add the link to the full list of genes.
-Remove this once added XXXX
- XXXXADD METHODS for DNA REpair and for light dependent EnzymesXXXX
+Gene counts for Flavodiirons were obtained from Allahverdiyeva *et al*. [@allahverdiyevaCyanobacterialOxygenicPhotosynthesis2015a], as they do not have allocated EC numbers.
+A full list of enzymes and corresponding EC and KO numbers can be found in Table \@ref(tab:ProchlorococcusEnzymeTable).

 \newpage